 Sunday, May 28, 2017

-Touch & Go Japan
+Touch & Go to Japan

-Going for another cruise was not our original plan for 2017.
+Going for another cruise was not our original plan in 2017.
 My badminton buddy who had earlier signed up for a cruise to Japan suggested in late March that I should consider signing up and join the gang which I did.

 We had our first cruise experience in late March 2013 with cruise ship Voyager of the Seas.
-That cruise ship which was operated by Royal Caribbean could accommodate almost 3,200 guest.
+That cruise ship which was operated by Royal Caribbean could accommodate almost 3,200 guests.
 The cruise ship Sapphire Princess which took us to Japan is slightly smaller.
 It can accommodate close to 2,700 guests.
 For this cruise, we were allocated a much better room - a room with balcony at mid section at port side, Level 10.
-Together with other tour members, we flew to Taipei on 17 May to commence our cruise to Okinawa and Oshigaki from Keelung Port, Taipei.
+Together with other tour members, we flew to Taipei on 17 May 2017 to commence our cruise to Okinawa and Oshigaki from Keelung Port, Taipei.

 Sapphire Princess

 Upon disembarkation from the ship after docking at Okinawa Port at 4pm on 18 May, we joined a cruise-recommended local tour.
-We were taken to just two spots, the Shurijo Castle and Kokusai Street.
+We were taken to just two spots, the Shuroji Castle and Kokusai Street.

 Shuroji Castle, declared a Unesco World Heritage Site in year 2000 was the imperial palace of the Ryukyu Kingdom from 1429 to 1879.
 Unlike traditional Japanese castles, Shuroji Castle is very much influenced by Chinese architecture.